50 Interesting Facts About Wombats and Their Cube-Shaped Poop

 A Marsupial With Unique Features

 Wombats are marsupials with short legs, stocky and muscular bodies, and a stub for a tail.
 In nature, they’re found only in Australia.
-They are interesting animals with two unusual features.
+They are interesting animals with at least two unusual features.
 They are the only mammals known to produce cube-shaped poop.
 In addition, they have a reinforced rear end for defence against predator attacks.

 Wombats aren’t as widely known as kangaroos and koalas (their marsupial relatives), at least outside their native habitat.
 They are certainly worth studying, though.
 In this article I describe fifty facts about the animals, including ones related to the latest discoveries about the strange shape of their poop.

 Wombats belong to the family Vombatidae.
 Three species exist.
 The animals have stout bodies, short legs and tails, small eyes, smallish ears, and large noses.
 There are noticeable differences between the members of each species.
 The map below and the list underneath it should be helpful in understanding the distribution of the species.